Grace Cotter Regan

 Grace Cotter Regan is the President of Boston College High School, joining in 2018 as the first woman to take over this position.
 Grace is an alumna of Boston College.
 As director of the alumni association, she managed an elected board of directors and 22 staff members.
 She has also served as vice president of the Boston Public Library Association, where she was charged with raising funds for the restoration of the historic McKim Building, library courtyard and the 27 branches of the Boston Public Library.
 She earned a Master of Arts in pastoral ministry and spirituality from the Boston College School of Ministry and Theology in 2008.
 She also holds a master’s in education degree in student affairs and higher education administration from the University of Vermont and a Bachelor of Arts degree in theology and sociology from Boston College.

-Watertown, MA.
-She brings with her the perspective of a first generation woman of color who has attended public predominantly white institutions and now works in independent schools to help school leadership identify and break down various barriers that prevent marginalized students from succeeding both academically and socially.
-She has lead this work at the student, faculty, parent, and board levels.
+Jaleesa Anselm is a progressive educator and diversity practitioner who currently serves as the Director of Diversity, Equity, and Inclusiveness at Tenacre Country Day School in Wellesley, MA.
+She brings with her the perspective of a first generation woman of color who has attended public predominantly white institutions, who now works in independent schools to help school leadership identity and break down various barriers that prevent students with marginalized identities from succeeding both academically and socially.
+She has led this work at the student, faculty, parent, and Board of Trustee levels, and has presented at various regional and national conferences.
+Jalessa holds a B.A. and M.A. in Child Development from Tufts University.

 Colleen Carter is the Vice President for External Relations at Boston College High School.